 Despite the warning, the study inspired many offbeat physicians to market themselves as "anti-aging specialists."
 Many such physicians offer expensive tests that supposedly determine the patient's "biological age," which they promise to lower with expensive hormone shots and dietary supplements.
 In 2001, NBC's Dateline showed what happened when a 57-year-old woman visited a Cenegenics clinic in Las Vegas, Nevada, where she underwent $1,500 worth of tests and was offered a hormone and 40-pill-a-day supplement program that would cost $1,500 a month.
 She was told that although she tested at "age 54,"her hormone levels were "sub-optimal" and that optimal would be the level of a 30-year -old .

 The 1990 article also helped stimulate formation of the American Association for Anti-Aging Medicine (A4M) and the unrecognized medical specialty of "anti-aging medicine."
-The group, founded in 1993. states that it has 11,500 members, of whom 80% are medical or osteopathic physicians .
+A4M, which was founded in 1993, now reports that it has over 26,000 members, of whom 85% are physicians.
 Many exhibitors at its conferences have made questionable claims for HGH-related products.

 The Internet has added another dimension to the HGH marketplace.
 Thousands of Web sites and spam e-mailers are hawking the actual hormone; alleged HGH releasers; alleged oral hormone products (which can't work because any HGH would be digested); and/or "homeopathic HGH" products.

 HGH is useful for treating growth hormone deficiency in children and adults and has several other proven (FDA-approved) uses .
 But the American Association of Clinical Endocrinologists has warned that the clinical use of growth hormone as an anti-aging treatment or for patients with ordinary obesity is not recommended .